KattyBaird/DECIDE-app/README.md

 in that folder - *menu.txt* - which defines the Infomation pages menu within the app.
 The comment on the first line of each markdown page provides the page title used in the app.

+Note that the markdown pages are consumed in the app by a React plugin that is capable of interpreting HTML too.
+We're using HTML/CSS here and there within the MD pages, e.g. to float images.